hodefoting/gedl/README.md

-# gedl
+# gcut

-## GEGL Edit Decision List
+## a GEGL video editor

-gedl is a video editing engine using GEGL.
-It uses video frame input and output sources in GEGL that decode and encode video frames along with a commandline/oneliner friendly sparse serialization format.
-The same serialization format that can be used with the gegl binary to do commandline image processing.
+gcut is a video editing engine for GEGL.
+It permits reusing image filters written as GEGL operations to be reused for video, and basic motion graphics.
+And serves as an additional application and use case for verifying and improving GEGLs behavior for gcut as well as other GEGL using applications.

 ### Features

  - single-track editing, with cross fades
+ - keeps source audio when editing (plans to also permit overriding)
  - tuning of in/out points.
  - video audio correctly cut
  - shuffling of clips